DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-As we did in the previous part, we access the results via the built-in web service.
+As in the previous part, you can access the results via the built-in web service.

 ```bash